dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 >Note:
 >
 >* The following steps are completed in XCode 12.2
->* You can download the entire Objective-C source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldObjC)
+>* You can download the entire Objective-C source code of the [HelloWorld sample](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldObjC)
->* You can download the entire Swift source code from [here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldSwift)
+>* You can download the entire Swift source code of the [HelloWorld sample](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/ios/HelloWorldSwift)

 ### Create a New Project